 Naturbrown® Ingredients

-Within the Naturbrown® line of ingredients, you can also consider barley malt extracts, that are quite label-friendly, and provide a deep brown rich color.
+Within the Naturbrown® line of ingredients, you can also consider barley malt extracts, that are quite label-friendly, and provide a deep brown rich colour.
 The limitation lies in allergen labeling because this ingredient contains gluten so it may not be an appropriate option for your formulation needs.

 Burnt Sugars

 For the EU market, another alternative is burnt sugars.
-These options provide an optimal balance of complex flavor and incidental colors raging from light tan to medium brown, including rich golden hues, with a single ingredient and an attractive simple label for consumers.
+These options provide an optimal balance of complex flavor and incidental colours raging from light tan to medium brown, including rich golden hues, with a single ingredient and an attractive simple label for consumers.

 These solutions provide a broad palette of brown shades that have been tested and proven in challenging applications like those with high sodium content.